devmanishpatole/ImageFetcher/README.md

 ## Quality
-To make sure the application is up to the mark used below tools:
 - [LeakCanary](https://square.github.io/leakcanary/) - LeakCanary is a memory leak detection library for Android.
 - [StrictMode](https://developer.android.com/reference/android/os/StrictMode) - StrictMode is a developer tool that detects things you might be doing by accident and brings them to your attention so you can fix them.
 - [Firebase Test Lab](https://firebase.google.com/docs/test-lab) - Firebase Test Lab is a cloud-based app-testing infrastructure.